 The Physician’s Health Program was originally staffed by the late William Anderson, MD, and other volunteer physicians throughout Tennessee.
 Dr. Anderson’s vision and dedication to helping troubled physicians laid the foundation for the program in the years to come.
 The first full-time Medical Director, the late David T. Dodd, MD, was hired in 1984 and carried on that vision.
 In January 2002, the late Roland W. Gray, MD, succeeded Dr. Dodd as medical director and led the PHP until his retirement in February 2017.
-Today, Michael Baron, MD, serves as medical director and continues to provide confidential care for physicians and other healthcare professionals the program is tasked to assist.
+Today, Michael J. Baron, MD, serves as medical director and continues to provide confidential care for physicians and other healthcare professionals the program is tasked to assist.

-The PHP has also been instrumental in assisting medical schools and other health professional training programs in Tennessee with programs targeted at medical students and residents.
-These programs are primarily educational, but they also aid medical school faculty in identifying students and residents afflicted with the disease of substance abuse.
+The PHP has also been instrumental in assisting medical schools and other health professional training programs in Tennessee with programs targeted at students and residents.
+These programs are primarily educational, but they also aid faculty in identifying students and residents afflicted with the disease of substance abuse.